scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Made a new batch of soylent and had some for lunch.
 Was a night out with friends though for dinner so regular food then.

+### Day 123

+Today was soylent for lunch and for dinner.
+Some snacks while I watched a show though after dinner.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/